-I'm a fan of Science Fiction, in all media, and I appreciated the music and sound design coming out of the Mass Effect series, the Star Trek series, the Crysis series, Portal and Half-Life, Fallout series, Far Cry series, and anything Elder Scrolls.
-I loved listening to anything James Brown, Herbie Hancock, or Chick Corea.
+I'm a fan of Science Fiction, in all media, and I appreciated the music and sound design coming out of the Mass Effect series, the Star Trek series, the Crysis series, Portal and Half-Life, Fallout series, Far Cry series / Dan Romer, and anything Elder Scrolls.
+I loved listening to the greats - anything James Brown, Quincy Jones, Herbie Hancock, or Chick Corea.
 And, I listened to a lot of metal, as well.
-Furthermore, Dr. Dre and his production reach has had enormous influence on me as well - especially the drum production and how that fit in with basslines.
+Particularly, Dr. Dre and his production value has had enormous influence on me as well - especially the drum production and how that fit in with basslines.

 I do play the guitar and bass well and have an acceptable ability on the keyboard, but most of the output comes from the conginitve understanding of music theory, not really the live performance (exept for drum and percussion pieces which I do play into mics).
-I meticulously program MIDI for most of the rest.
+I meticulously program MIDI for the rest.
 That being said, there are plenty of tracks in my catalog that include my bass and guitar work as well.

 I am a certified Pro Tools Operator in both Post-production and Music Production and have a degree in Recording Arts from Full Sail University.
 I've worked in and around the industry for long stretches - I sold gear as an employee at Pro Audio shops, I've worked in a drum shop, I ran a project recording studio for clients, and I've mixed monitors at large live shows.
 I write and mix with Presonus Studio One frequently, as well.
 While I used to track on an analog board in my old studios, these days I track on my StudioLive 32 Presonus digital board, with great results.
 I mix in the box with no control surface.
 I use heavy parameter automation and avoid presets.
-And, I really love a good major 7th chord.